MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/README.md

 ![schema_desiner_overview.png](https://raw.githubusercontent.com/MacKentoch/react-redux-graphql-apollo-bootstrap-webpack-starter/master/print_screens/schema_desiner_overview.png)

-- you can define you own schema.
+- you can define you own schema (*not needed for this starter to run*).
 But I suggest you have a look on well written `tutorials` to get more familiar with the schema designer.

 **GraphiQL is integrated in Scaphold so, discover and train predefined graphQL queries and mutations:**